capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/capsule-NFT/get-NFT.md

 `timestampConvertedToCapsule`: The last capsule conversion timestamp. - Date | null
 ```

-For example, if we want to get the Secret NFT: owner / id / off-chain data / secret off-chain data / isSecret state / collection id / royalty; we have to prepare the following query by replacing _NFT_ID_ with the Secret NFT id you want to get the information from (e.g. the NFT id from the Secret NFT minted previously in ["How to mint a Secret NFT on-chain"](/for-developers/guides/NFT/secret-NFT/mint-secret-NFT)):
+For example, if we want to get the Capsule NFT: owner / id / off-chain data / capsule off-chain data / isCapsule state / collection id / royalty; we have to prepare the following query by replacing _NFT_ID_ with the Capsule NFT id you want to get the information from (e.g. the NFT id from the Capsule NFT minted previously in ["How to mint a Capsule NFT on-chain"](/for-developers/guides/NFT/capsule-NFT/mint-capsule-NFT)):

 ```typescript
 {